Exhibitor Rules and Regulations

 Carpeting and Furniture Requirements

 Carpeting is required and is the responsibility of the exhibiting company.
-The exhibitor may provide carpeting or rent carpeting through the Official Decorator.
-At 12:00 noon on Sunday, October 26, an inspection will be made of the Exhibit Hall and exhibits that do not have carpeting will be assigned to the Official Decorator for installation and cleaning prior to opening.
-Charges will be billed to the exhibitor.
+The Exhibitor may provide carpeting or rent carpeting through the Official Exhibitor Services Manual.
+Carpeting must fully cover the booth space and be professional in nature matching the decorum of the conference.
+At 12:00 noon on Sunday, October 11, an inspection will be made of the Exhibit Hall and exhibits that do not have carpeting will be assigned to the Official Decorator for installation and cleaning prior to opening.
+Charges will be billed to the Exhibitor.

 Exhibitors are not permitted to carpet outside their booth area without prior permission from the American College of Gastroenterology.

-Furniture is not provided with the booth space and is the sole responsibility of the exhibitor.
+Furniture is not provided with the booth space and is the sole responsibility of the Exhibitor.
+Furnishings may be rented through the Official Exhibitor Services Manual.

 Catering Guidelines